-With the logic and analog boards squared away, I turned my attention to the floppy drive.
+With the logic and analog boards squared away, I focused on the floppy drive.
 The internal 400K floppy was dirty and in need of lubricant.
 I also acquired an M0130 external 400K drive through eBay.
 That drive was cleaner than the internal model, but the load/eject mechanism was in terrible shape.
 I couldn’t insert a diskette into the drive as the mechanism was frozen.
 It took quite a while to determine a piece of firmly fixed metal was supposed to move.
 After forcing it open, applying oil, and working it many times, the drive mechanism began to operate normally.
 Interestingly, the two drives were not identical.
 The internal drive was an expected Sony OA-D34V, but the external drive was constructed differently and labeled ASCO, though with a Sony-branded load/eject circuit board.

 As challenging as it is to find an original Macintosh, it is just as difficult to find its M0110 keyboard and M0100 mouse.
 My reasonably-priced Mac did not come with its keyboard and mouse, and I knew it would cost as much or more to acquire the peripherals.
 Even the keyboard cable is problematic.
 The keyboard I purchased on eBay did not include the cable, so I had to acquire one separately.
 The Macintosh used a 4P4C connector on a coiled cable, similar to a telephone handset; however, the wiring uses a straight-through pinout rather than the normally crossed pinout.
 This means you cannot use a standard telephone cord on a Macintosh 128K, 512K, or Plus.